saadbenchekroun/mercedes-ai/README.md

 ## Acknowledgments
 - Mercedes-Benz Research and Development
 - NVIDIA Automotive Team
-- OpenAI, Deepgram, and Microsoft Azure Teams
+- OpenAI, Deepgram, and ElevenLabs Teams

 For any queries, please contact the Mercedes-Benz AI Systems Team at ai-systems@mercedes-benz.com.